Aarush2112/Aarush_Gupta/README.md

 Add, modify, and delete courses with unique course codes.
 - Feature 2: **Student Management**
 Register new students, assign unique student IDs, and update records.
+- Feature 3: **Registration Management**
+Enroll students into courses while checking for existing course capacity or duplicates.
+- Feature 4: **Reports & Summary**
+View all course and student details and generate enrollment summaries.

 ## 🔧 Installation & Usage
 1. Clone the repository: